Last updated: March 27, 2024

-The South Lawson Circuit Walk is a scenic bushwalk that takes in four small but pretty waterfalls in the southern part of Lawson, a quiet town located 14 km east of Katoomba in the Blue Mountains.
+The South Lawson Waterfall Circuit Walk is a scenic bushwalking trail that takes in four small but pretty waterfalls in the southern part of Lawson.

-It’s also one of the few dog-friendly walks in the Blue Mountains where your furry friend is more than welcome to join and enjoy this exciting hike.
+It’s also one of the few dog-friendly walks in the Blue Mountains where your furry friend is more than welcome to enjoy this exciting hike with you.

 In this article, we will share the highlights of this enjoyable walk, including pictures and how best to get there.